Author: Michele at ScriptureStudy.Guide

 - God keeps, not removes; so the living did not ascend here with the dead (John 17:15).

 The 2 witnesses rose to their feet in the streets of Jerusalem at Jesus’ second coming in late-66 AD (that study is here).
 I believe all of the 1st century martyrs from 31-66 AD rose with them at this time.

-The living were “changed” but not raised.
-I believe their spirit was empowered by God in an incredible way to continue establishing the spiritual kingdom on earth after all of the apostles but John had died by 66 AD.
-My guess is that this group was the last people who were given true apostolic powers because they were directly indwelt with the presence of Jesus when they were hiding in Mount Sion during the Great Tribulation (Revelation 14:1 – the study is here).
+The living were “changed” but not raised — they were given spirits that will never die, and so go on to be in the direct presence of the Lord upon their physical death.
+I also believe their spirit was empowered by God in an incredible way to continue establishing the spiritual kingdom on earth after all of the apostles but John had died by 66 AD.
+My guess is that this group was the last people who were given true apostolic powers because they were directly indwelt with the presence of Jesus when they were hiding in Mount Sion during Jesus wrath at His second coming (Revelation 14:1 – the study is here).

 All seals, trumpets and vials/bowls were fulfilled by 70 AD.
-God always leaves a remnant so the living were not raised here.
+God always leaves a remnant on the earth so the living were not raised here.

 1 Thessalonians 4:15-17 (Future)

 This is future and we’ll compare it to the passage above.
 You can view this passage on BibleGateway here.

 - There is the voice/sound of an archangel.

 - There’s a trumpet of God (not the “last” trumpet in the Great Tribulation).

 - Those alive and surviving until the coming will rise after the dead in Christ (the dead in Christ rise upon their earthly death; not all at once).